nikic/php-ast/README.md

 always zero. `ast\kind_uses_flags()` can be used to determine whether a certain kind has a meaningful flags value.
 Which nodes use which flags is explained in the "Flags" section below.

-The `lineno` property specified the *starting* line number of the node.
+The `lineno` property specifies the *starting* line number of the node.

 The `children` property contains an array of child-nodes.
 These children can be either other `ast\Node` objects or plain values.
 The meaning of the children is node-specific and should be